JennEYoon/datasciY/logs/work-2020-Nov-Dec.md

   > input: input tensor of shape(minibatch, in_channels, iH, iW), iH is image rows
   > weight: filters of shape (out_channels, in_channels, kH, kW), kH is kernel rows

+#### Dec 8, 2020 Meetup notes:
+  * 3 presenters Jan 2020
+    Holden - volunteered again, talk about anything
+    Peter - 2nd half of notebook 4
+    Deborah - moderate Q&A for notebooks 1-3/4.
+  * We agreed to try to do a project together as a group in 2021.
+    Maybe Kaggle?
+I can provide support.

 ---

 ## Plan going forward: